grey-fish/grey-fish.github.io/Natas/Level1.md

 <dl>
 <dt>Note</dt>
-<dd>Password will be clearly visible if we are using a proxy like Burp.</dd>
+<dd>Password would have been also clearly visible if we were using a proxy like Burp.</dd>
 </dl>

 <br/>